 As described in detail below, employment contracts for Messrs.
-Willis, Beaumont, Forsyth, Nunemaker and Nord specify certain severance benefits to be paid in the event of an involuntary termination or termination after a change of control.
+Willis, Forsyth, Nunemaker and Nord specify certain severance benefits to be paid in the event of an involuntary termination or termination after a change of control.
 Consistent with our compensation philosophy, the Committee believes that the interests of stockholders are best served if the interests of senior management are aligned with those of the stockholders.
 To this end, we provide enhanced change of control severance benefits to certain of our executive officers to reduce any reluctance of the executive officers to pursue or support potential change in control transactions that would be beneficial to our stockholders.
 The agreement to pay such severance resulted from negotiations of employment terms with our named executive officers.
 For further details, please refer to the section "Termination and Change in Control Payments" elsewhere in this proxy statement.

-The following table sets forth certain information with respect to the compensation of our Chief Executive Officer, Chief Financial Officer and the three most highly compensated executive officers other than the CEO and CFO, based on total compensation for their services with us in all capacities.
+The following table sets forth certain information with respect to the compensation of our Chief Executive Officer, Chief Financial Officer, the three most highly compensated executive officers other than the CEO and CFO and one individual for whom information would have been provided but for the fact that he was not serving as an executive officer at the end of the year, based on total compensation for their services with us in all capacities.